In case you haven't noticed by now, James Asmus enjoys the X-Men.

 "That's essentially the most evocative cause that she could be defending, sentient machinery rights," Asmus says.
 "Which is an issue that politically just isn't getting the attention that it should."

-This quest leads the pair to Secret Avengers headquarters — where they encounter Beast, a member of that team, one of Professor X's five original pupils, and also part of Whedon and Cassaday's main Astonishing X-Men cast.
+This quest leads the pair to Secret Avengers headquarters — where they encounter Beast, a member of that team, one of Professor X's five original pupils, and also part of Whedon and Cassaday's main Astonishing X-Men cast."The cast for it is actually pretty tight," Asmus says of his single-issue story.
+"Obviously that makes it a simpler process.
+The intelligence they find when they get there is really our sort of x-factor."

 A limited number of players gives Asmus the opportunity to focus squarely on character, something he says comes naturally to him given his skill set.